 - supporting and elevating underrepresented groups in mainstream media; and,

 - in a few select cases, supporting key California journalism institutions.

 Today, we are pleased to announce support to five institutions, listed below.

-For a few of these, we worked in partnership with the Barr Foundation in Boston, which announced its own grantmaking effort focused on journalism.
-This partnership demonstrates how foundations can share knowledge, partner constructively to advance a common agenda, and minimize the amount of work required of our grantees.
+(For the first four grants listed below, we worked in partnership with the Barr Foundation in Boston, which announced its own grantmaking effort focused on journalism.
+This partnership demonstrates how foundations can share knowledge, partner constructively to advance a common agenda, and minimize the amount of work required of our grantees.)

 We encourage you to explore these institutions, and their good work, by clicking on the organization names below.
-We will continue to update this list as additional grants are made in the coming months.
+We continue to update this list as additional grants are made out of our journalism portfolio.

 - The Center for Investigative Reporting

 - Reporters Committee for Freedom of the Press